 Think of the desk again.
 If your desk is too small, it becomes cluttered, and your work will slow as you try to find whatever paper you need at any particular moment.
 You’ll be forced to frequently dig into the drawers to store what won’t fit on top of the desk and retrieve papers you need.

-The biggest RAM-hogs on most home computers are the operating system itself, and the web browser, though some applications and games can take more than everything else combined.
+The biggest RAM-hogs on most home computers are the operating system itself, and the web browser, though some applications and games can use more than everything else combined.
 There’s not much you can do to make Windows or MacOS use less memory, but more RAM in your computer means that you can open more browser tabs in Chrome, Firefox, Edge etc. In addition, some websites use more RAM than others.
 A simple text news story is relatively light on memory, while something like Gmail or Netflix uses quite a bit.

 Tablets are not expected to deal with heavy-duty software tasks, so their RAM needs tend to be pretty low — similar to a lot of smartphones.
 However, as multi-tab browsers and more complex software continue to make the transition, tablet needs are becoming more and more similar to laptop needs.
 Current spec options typically range from 2GB to 16GB of RAM, with other considerations like battery life and processor speed often being of greater consideration.

-With something like the 2017 Apple iPad, which touts 2GB of RAM, its design is more focused on its vibrant display and long battery life.
+With something like the iPad, which touts 2GB of RAM, its design is more focused on its vibrant display and long battery life.
 With a device like the Microsoft Surface Book 2, you get a default 16GB because it’s more laptop than tablet — even if its fancy hinge lets you convert it into a light and portable tablet mode.
 This gives us a guideline for choosing tablet RAM — what are you using your tablet for?

 Most laptops come with 8GB of RAM, with entry-level offerings sporting 4GB and top-tier machines packing 16GB — even up to 32GB for the most powerful gaming notebooks.
-As we previously mentioned, tablet and laptop needs are converging, but most users feel comfortable running more complex programs on laptops, which means RAM has a more important role here.
+As previously mentioned, tablet and laptop needs are converging, but most users feel comfortable running more complex programs on laptops, which means RAM has a more important role here.

 For something like a Chromebook, which operates primarily in the cloud and has very little storage space, you won’t need much in the way of RAM.
 We recommend opting for 4GB of RAM when buying a Chromebook, especially since you can now use the Google Play Store to download Android apps directly on your machine.